szaumoor/ZSTweaks/README.md

 Note that this component does not account (automatically) for special weaponry which may use a different kind of damage-dealing effect than normal.
 For example, Voidsword +3 in SoD causes only magic damage and is not part of the damage of the weapon as such, but exists as a separate effect.
 These have to be added manually (in that example, the extra damage would occur in the same way as the others, but only as magic damage, which is intended).
 Currently, the following thief-usable items are accounted for:

 - Voidsword, Void-arrows, Void-bullets (SoD)
+- Fierce Swirl +2 (Lava's Shades of the Sword Coast)
 - 1d2 Arrows of Antimagic will be skipped (SoD)
-- Fierce Swirl +2 (Lava's Shades of the Sword Coast)
+- Broken Spirit Arrow +1 will be skipped(The Calling)

 **Component 1530:** Moderate the inexplicably double damage magical throwing daggers do, to not make them the obvious choice all the time to maximize damage